d-cook/SomethingNew/Concepts.md

 #### Blurring the Line
 * Between programming & user interaction: If the UI and the code share the same structure ("Everything as Objects"), then there is no real difference between [UI](https://en.wikipedia.org/wiki/User_interface) and [API](https://en.wikipedia.org/wiki/Application_programming_interface)
-* Between compiler and program (see "Abolish Compiled Language")
+* Between compiler & program / compile-time & runtime / script & compiled program (see "Abolish Compiled Language")
-* Between compile-time and runtime: What's the difference between a compile-time operation, and an operation within a program that generates code (or another program) to be run at a later time?
-(Example: JavaScript)
 * Between macros & other programmatic transformations

 #### Abolish Compiled Language